ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/train-test.md

 print(prof.key_averages().table(sort_by="cpu_time_total", row_limit=10))
 ```

-You should now have an overview of the code in the training and testing scripts.
-In the next section, you will learn how to setup the GitHub actions workflows to automate running these scripts.
+You should now have an overview of the code for training and testing the model on the GTSRB dataset using PyTorch.
+In the next section, you will learn how to setup the GitHub Actions workflows to automate running both the training and testing scripts.